 How to invest in search funds

-If you are an accredited investor, then here are your investing options:
+If you are an accredited investor, then here are your options for investing in search funds:

 - Look for deals on SearchFunder